Toph Beifong: Book Three: Fire

 After the events of the Book 2 finale, Toph, alongside Sokka, Katara and the Southern Water Tribe, captured a Fire Nation ship.
 Once in the Fire Nation, she assumed the identity of a regular Fire Nation girl.

 In "The Runaway", Toph uses her earthbending senses to foil a vendor's trick, and by bargaining and continuing to use her senses, she extracts more and more money from him.
 Katara is distressed by this, and scolds Toph for her immoral behavior, but later enlists her to pull a huge scam.

 Katara fakes turning Toph over to the police in order to collect the reward money, with the assumption that Toph will metalbend her way out of prison and rejoin her.
 However, it is revealed that there is no reward money and the cells are made of wood, and Katara is shoved in jail alongside Toph.
 Aang and Sokka attempt to overtake their adversary Combustion Man, but Katara ends up busting herself and Toph out by being resourceful in her attempt to draw water for her bending.

 Toph then is part of the invasion team, and she helps Aang get to Firelord Ozai's underground bunker.
 She later is seen riding on Appa after the invasion team's defeat.

-In "The Western Air Temple", she arrives at the Western Air Temple with the Gaang and meets Zuko.
+In "The Western Air Temple", she arrives at the Western Air Temple with the Gang and meets Zuko.
 She is accepting of him at first, urging Katara and Sokka to accept his help, but after she is burned by him, she too grows angry with him.
 When he reattempts to join their team, she happily accepts him on the grounds of Aang's acceptance.

 In the finale, Toph helps Sokka and Suki attack a Fire Nation airship.
 Suki hops off the ship in order to help Toph and Sokka get to safety.
 Toph is nearly knocked off the burning ship and killed, but Sokka rescues her and they are promptly retrieved by Suki.
 She later celebrates the Fire Lord's defeat with her friends in Iroh's tea shop.

 Avatar: The Last Airbender comic series

 The Promise

-In The Promise trilogy, Toph is revealed to have established the Beifong Metalbending Academy, an instructional institution to help earthbenders learn metalbending, shortly after the end of the television series.
+In The Promise trilogy, Toph is revealed to have started the Beifong Metalbending Academy from the ground up, an instructional institution to help earthbenders learn metalbending, shortly after the end of the television series.
 She chooses her three students (Penga, The Dark One and Ho Tun) on the basis of her meteorite bracelet shivering in their presence.
 Though claiming her motives behind founding the school were due to her love of metalbending, in actuality, she enjoys bossing people around.
 Initially worried her students are not capable of being metalbenders, they surprise her with their victory over Kunyo and his firebending students, renewing her confidence in them and she participates in the battle for Yu Dao.